J-Rapp/CLCompiler/README.md

 - I've been comfortable with VanillaJS for some time, but this is my first project implementing React.
 As such, I am challenging myself to implement the entire front end with it and give the landing page a fluid "single page" feel.
 - I spent a fair amount of time researching Rails architecture opinions about what belongs in the `services` vs `lib` directories.
 This had two significant results:
-  1. At one point I decided to do a sizable overhaul of the views and controllers (after completing nearly 80% of the original MVP) in order to offer users much more of the app's backend power without having to register.
-I was terrified of the task at first, but researching good OOP/architecture and scrutinously refactoring my code paid dividends - recycling the existing architecture components in order to integrate new ones was a breeze.
+  1. At one point, after completing roughly 80% of the original MVP, I decided to do a sizable overhaul of the views and controllers in order to give users more access to more backend functionality without having to register.
+I was pretty intimidated by the task at first, but researching good OOP/architecture and scrutinously refactoring my code paid dividends - recycling the existing architecture/components in order to integrate new ones was a breeze.
-  2. As a fun project, the `lib/craigslist` directory could be a starting chunk for a larger craigslist gem.
+  2. As a fun project, the `lib/craigslist` directory could be a start for a larger craigslist gem.

 ---